Error-331/code_tests/docs/programming/webpack/version_5/config_examples/react/react_hot_module_router_simple_code_split_config.md

 ## Result

 Development environment with enabled hot-module replacement.
+Separate bundle will be created which will contain all the vendor code.